Hullow/Minishell/Documentation/Shell-functioning.md

 	- the command name contains at least one slash `/` character
 	<br>(..)

-=> execute the utility in a separate utility environment with actions

-=> execute the utility in a separate utility environment with actions equivalent to calling the execl() function with :
+=> execute the utility in a separate utility environment with actions equivalent to calling the execl() function with arguments:
-- path argument:
+- path:
 set to the command name
 - arg0:
 set to the command name